h3tz/wca-api/readme.md

   <a href=""><img src="https://img.shields.io/badge/-selenium-%43B02A?style=for-the-badge&logo=selenium&logoColor=white" alt="WCA API"></a>
 </p>

+## OUT OF ORDER

+10.02.2025: For a couple of days the unit tests have failed and I need to debug and fix the issues.
+Right now the service is not available

 ## Key Features

 Welcome to the unofficial World Cube Association (WCA) Public API documentation!
 With this API, you will receive data in real time.